DevExpress/devextreme-documentation/concepts/05 Widgets/FileUploader/20 Upload Files/05 Client-Side Settings/10 Additional Parameters in a Request.md

 ---

 When the **uploadMode** is *"useForm"*, define the parameters within hidden inputs.
 They are sent to the server in an HTML form along with the files.
 Some DevExtreme UI components have underlying hidden inputs too.
-Use the UI component's **name** option to specify the input's `name` attribute.
+Use the UI component's **name** property to specify the input's `name` attribute.

 ---
 #####jQuery